Zaynab bint Jahsh: Circumstances of the divorce

 The marriage lasted less than two years.

-The 9th-century historian al-Tabari gives two independent accounts of a visit that Muhammad paid to Zayd's house.
-The hairskin curtain that served as Zayd’s front door was blown aside, accidentally revealing Zaynab dressed only in her shift.
-Zaynab arose to dress herself, informing him that Zayd was not at home but he was welcome to visit.
+A story narrated by the 9th-century historians Ibn Sa'd and al-Tabari, but rejected by modern Muslim scholars, including those from Sunni traditions such as Ibn Kathir, al-Albani, is that Muhammad paid a visit to Zayd's house.
+The hairskin curtain that served as Zayd's front door was blown aside, accidentally revealing Zaynab dressed only in her shift.
+Zaynab arose to dress herself, advising Muhammad that Zayd was not at home but he was welcome to visit.
 However, he did not enter.
-He exclaimed to himself, "Praise be to Allah, who turns hearts around!" and then departed.
+He exclaimed to himself, “Praise be to Allah, who turns hearts around!” and then departed.
 When Zayd came home, Zaynab told him what had happened.
-Zayd went to Muhammad, saying: "Prophet I have heard about your visit.
+Zayd went to Muhammad, saying: "Prophet, I have heard about your visit.
 Perhaps you admire Zaynab, so I will divorce her."
 Muhammad replied, "No, fear Allah and keep your wife."
-After this there was conflict between the couple, and Zaynab shut Zayd out of the bedroom.

-However, this story has been rejected by most Muslim scholars mainly because of its lack of having any chain of narration and its complete absence from any authentic hadith.
+The story has been rejected by Muslim scholars mainly because of its lack of having any chain of narration, its recording after 300 years and its complete absence from any authentic hadith.
 Some commentators have found it absurd that Muhammad would suddenly become aware of Zaynab's beauty one day after having known her all her life.
-If her beauty had been the reason for Muhammad to marry her, he would have married her himself in the first place rather than arranging her marriage to Zayd.
+Zainab was Muhammad's cousin.
+According to the Fatwa Department Research Committee, if her beauty had been the reason for Muhammad to marry her, he would have married her himself in the first place rather than arranging her marriage to Zayd.
+Some Islamic scholars state that rumours were spread by Hypocrites who disguised themselves as Muslims.

-Furthermore, historiographic assessments suggest that the "lovestruck" narrative itself was a fabrication that developed over a century after the death of Muhammad.
+Historiographic assessments suggest that the "lovestruck" narrative itself was a fabrication that developed over a century after the death of Muhammad.

 Zayd divorced Zaynab in December 626.